Optimistic-Worms/basket-bear/README.md

 - SMPT_USERNAME
 - SMPT_PW

-All environment variables are not necessary to run tests
+environment variables are not necessary to run tests The .env file is ignored by git

 ```